AmingAndrei/violence.website/content/species/devils/drive.md

 Waffe-Type Drives

-_Waffe_ (German for "weapon") Drives are defined by localized generation of mass, modifying individual limbs or specific anatomical regions.
+_Waffe_ (German for "weapon") Drives are defined by localised generation of mass, modifying individual limbs or specific anatomical regions.
 - The transformation is anchored to existing body parts, most commonly the arms, head, or back.
 - These modifications enhance offensive or sensory capabilities without altering the user’s full appearance.
 - The remainder of the user's body remains biologically unchanged, preserving full mobility and function outside the enhanced area.